The Virginia Woolf Podcast

 Karina talks with Dr Gerri Kimber about Katherine Mansfield, her writing, and her complex friendship with Woolf.
 Recorded February 2023.

-This is the first in a series of episodes on Woolf in Japan, supported by the Daiwa Foundation and co-produced by Aki Katayama.
+This is the first of two episodes on Woolf in Japan, supported by the Daiwa Foundation and co-produced by Aki Katayama.
 Karina visited Japan and talked to scholars, students, translators and others who work on Woolf and are deeply interested in her writing.
 Published 19 February 2024.

 Photo by Seb Peters: Aki and Karina at the 2023 Literature Cambridge summer course